What are ERC-721 and ERC-1155: Standards for Creating NFTs

 The ERC-721 standard structurally resembles the ever-famous ERC-20 token architect.
 Although the smart contracts of both tokens have somewhat similar functions, some features of ERC-721 are different.

-- Each ERC-721 token has a name field, which indicates the token name to external applications or contracts.
+- Token name: Each ERC-721 token has a name field, which indicates the token name to external applications or contracts.

-- It has a defined field of functions that defines the ownership of the underlying token and gives directions on how to transfer that ownership.
+- Ownership: ERC-721 standard has a defined field of functions that defines the ownership of the underlying token and gives directions on how to transfer that ownership.

-- It has a field called “tokenOfOwnerByIndex” that allows developers to track tokens through a unique ID.
+- Token tracking: ERC-721 standard has a field called “tokenOfOwnerByIndex” that allows developers to track tokens through a unique ID.

 ERC-1155, an improved standard beyond ERC-721, is another token standard on the Ethereum blockchain that facilitates the creation of both kinds of tokens, fungible and non-fungible.
 The goal is to create a smart contract interface that can represent both types.
 Here is the ERC-1155 token code from OpenZipplin that helps track multiple items in a game.